ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.mielecloudservice/README.md

 * (grizzelbee) New: Added new boolean state (**Connected**) that indicates whether the device is connected to WLAN or a gateway.
 * (grizzelbee) New: Added new boolean state (**signalInUse**) that indicates whether the device is switched off (false) or in Use (true).
 * (grizzelbee) Change: replaced the deprecated http-library **request** with **axios**
-* (grizzelbee) Change: Made functions communicating with API asynchronus
+* (grizzelbee) Change: Made functions communicating with API asynchronous

 ### 1.1.0 (2020-03-07)
-* (grizzelbee) New: Added Actions - Implemented all currently supported and documented Actions for all devices Please remember that Actions will only work if you put your device into the appropiate state (e.g. Mobile Control) please refer to [Miele-Documentation](#documentation) for more Information on actions.
+* (grizzelbee) New: Added Actions - Implemented all currently supported and documented Actions for all devices Please remember that Actions will only work if you put your device into the appropriate state (e.g. Mobile Control) please refer to [Miele-Documentation](#documentation) for more Information on actions.

 ### 1.0.5 (2020-02-14)